Insights on How UI/UX Directly Influences Success of Mobile Apps

 UI/UX?

-Although UI and UX are used interchangeably, they are actually different and any conversation about either necessitates knowing what both are.
+Although people use UI and UX interchangeably, they differ, and any conversation about either requires understanding both.

 User Interface (UI) deals with the look and feel of an application, software or website.
 Related to the overall design of a product, UI is concerned with everything from the general appearance to nitty-gritty of the display screen.
 The way that the app or product interacts with its users lies in the domain of the user interface.

-User Experience (UX) is directly tied to the experience provided to the user (no one ever claimed UX was creatively named!).
-The success of UX is most often measured by the level of ease and satisfaction the product gives to its users as well as the success it has in generating loyalty amongst users.
-Put another way, a successful user experience is demonstrated by the ability to keep your people using your product or app.
+User Experience (UX) directly ties to the experience you provide for the user (no one ever claimed UX had a creative name!).
+People often measure the success of UX by the ease and satisfaction the product gives its users, as well as its success in generating loyalty.
+Put another way, a successful user experience demonstrates the ability to keep users engaged with your product or app.

 Why Do We Lump User Interface and User Experience Together?